This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.

 Anyone who suspects they have a fracture should see a foot and ankle specialist as soon as possible.

-A medical professional can give an accurate diagnosis of a Jones or other metatarsal fracture, and they can provide appropriate treatment.
+A medical professional can determine whether a person has a Jones fracture or another type of metatarsal fracture, and they can provide appropriate treatment.

-To make a formal diagnosis of a Jones fracture, the surgeon will do the following:
+To make a formal diagnosis of a Jones fracture, the doctor will:

-- Ask about how the injury happened or when the pain started
+- ask how the injury happened or when the pain started

 Treatment and recovery